transdigiware/blockchain/howto/ibp-console-certificates.md

     ...
 ```

 You can find the expiration date in the **Validity** section and follows `Not After:`.
-In this example, the certificate will expire on November 28, 2019.
+In this example, the certificate expires on November 28, 2019.

 </staging>